vrk7bp/BeagleBoneWebServer/README.md

 of other ports, so if you ended up setting up your port-forwading on your router (the one that your router is listening to, not port its forwarding onto for the BBB) you'll have to change that before this'll work.

+C) Adding a larger partition to your MicroSD

+As I was playing around with my BeagleBone early on, I started running into a "No space left on device" error.
+After some investigation, it looks like the default partition for the MicroSD card if 4 GB, and since I'm bootin directly from the SDCard with a 4 GB image of the Debian OS, there isn't much room left to do other things.
+Since I'm using a 16 GB MicroSD card, I figured I would expand the size of the partition in the hopes of fixing this error.

+All the instructions that I followed can be found here: http://elinux.org/Beagleboard:Expanding_File_System_Partition_On_A_microSD.
+The instructions that I ran are:

+	1) sudo su (Switch to Root User)
+	2) fdisk /dev/mmcblk0 (Open fdisk program to manipulate SD Card partitions)
+	3) 'p' (Look at current partitions)
+	4) 'd' (Delete some partition, do this if you have more than one, deleting the second partition)
+	5) 'n' (Make a new partition)
+	6) 'p' (Make partition a primary partition)
+	7) '2' (Make this the second parition)
+	8) 'Enter' a couple of times for default settings (you can change the size of the parition here)
+	9) 'w' (Write partitions to SD Card)
+	10) 'sudo reboot' to restart BeagleBone
+	11) 'sudo resize2fs /dev/mmcblk0p2' to have filesystem write to new parition

+<b> Note: </b> I'm still in the process of figuring out the relationship between the 4 GB eMMC memory built into the BBB and the MicroSD card when
+booting from the MicroSD card.
+It seems as if the 4 GB eMMC memory isn't being used at all, but this doesn't conceptually make sense to me.
+I'll increase the partition size of the MicroSD card for now to fix my problem, and will investigate this further.

 Thanks for reading folks!
 Hopefully this proves to be useful for some folks down the road.
 And if there are any improvements/updates you guys find, just submit a pull request and/or log an issue.